Elderjs/plugins/README.md

 In this repo you'll find [Elder.js](https://elderguide.com/tech/elderjs/) plugins.

+> All plugins require the latest Elder.js RC or V1.0.0 depending on when you are reading this.

 ## Official Plugins:

 - [Images](https://github.com/Elderjs/plugins/tree/master/packages/images) Easily add and manage responsive images with your Elder.js website.